aigis-styleguide/aigis/src/en/Documantation/templates.md

 ## timestamp

 `timestamp` value contains a time from the execution end time of `aigis run`.
-The format of this value can be specified `timestamp_format` in configurnation file.
+The format of this value can be specified `timestamp_format` in configuration file.
 Please refer [Moment.js format](http://momentjs.com/docs/#week-year-week-and-weekday-tokens) for the format of `timestamp_format`

 > #### Example